A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Learn more: Valencia travel guide

 • Why visit in March?
-Experience authentic Spanish culture at Les Halles festival until March 19th
+Experience authentic Spanish culture at Las Fallas festival

-March is the time of year when the welcome heat of the Mediterranean starts to slowly creep back along the coast of Spain.
-Valencia is one such place blessed with warmer temperatures – and it’s only a short flight away from London.
+March is the time of year when the heat of the Mediterranean starts to creep back along the coast of Spain.
+Valencia is blessed with warmer temperatures and is only a short flight away from London.

 3. Whitby, Yorkshire